- Course Number:

 Introduces basic floor framing systems and principles used in construction.
 Includes floor system install on foundations using current building construction methods.
 Explores floor leveling, sill plate installation, and joist and beam lay-out.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 Upon successful completion of this course, students will be able to: